dotnet/Open-XML-SDK/README.md

 Documentation
 -------------

-The functionality of the specific classes in Open XML SDK Version 2.8.1 is similar to version 2.5, therefore the [Open XML SDK 2.5 for Office](http://msdn.microsoft.com/en-us/library/office/bb448854.aspx) documentation available on MSDN is still accurate.
+The functionality of the specific classes in this version of the Open XML SDK is similar to version 2.5, therefore the [Open XML SDK 2.5 for Office](http://msdn.microsoft.com/en-us/library/office/bb448854.aspx) documentation available on MSDN is still accurate.

 In addition to open sourcing of the SDK, Microsoft has opened up the conceptual documentation for public review / contributions.
 A copy of the documentation is  available for you to edit and review [in GitHub](https://github.com/OfficeDev/office-content).